 The harassing company pays our fees.

+They’re legit.
 According to the BBB, Advanced Recovery Services, Inc. is a legitimate collection agency incorporated in 1992.
 The BBB established a profile page for ARS in 2008.
 ARS is listed as a health corporation.
-Buzzfile estimates ARS’s annual revenue at $500,000 and the size of its headquarters staff at 8 employees.
+Buzzfile estimates Advanced Recovery Services’ annual revenue at $500,000 and the size of its headquarters staff at 8 employees.